knative/func/docs/language-pack-providers/language-pack-contract.md

 A Knative Function Language Pack provides runtime and invocation capabilities for user-provided Function code.

-- A Language Pack must be accessible as a git repository(???)
+- A Language Pack must be accessible as a git repository or a path to a location on disk.
-- A Language Pack must provide utf8(plain?) text code template for function developers via `func create`
+- A Language Pack must provide code template for function developers via `func create`.
-- A Language Pack must expose an invokable function interface for function developers in the code template
+- A Language Pack must expose an invokable function interface for function developers in the code template.
-- A Language Pack must provide create, build, runtime and invocation metadata with a `manifest.yaml` file
+- A Language Pack project must be buildable in the form of an OCI container image via `func build`.
-- A Language Pack project must be buildable in the form of an OCI container image via `func build`
+- A Language Pack OCI container image must be runnable via `func run`.
-- A Language Pack OCI container image must be runnable via `func run`
+- A Language Pack may provide create, build, runtime and invocation metadata with a `manifest.yaml` file.
-- A Language Pack project may be executable natively on a local host via host-specific tooling (e.g. `npm start`)
+- A Language Pack project may be executable natively on a local host via host-specific tooling (e.g. `npm start`).

 ## Components